genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

 ### NVIM

 If you have an LSP setup for typescript this should work straight away using the project's TypeScript.

+### JetBrains

+This section covers all of JetBrains IDEs, such as WebStorm and IntelliJ.
+[Currently](https://youtrack.jetbrains.com/issue/WEB-62815/Ability-to-use-tsserver-to-implement-all-LSP-functionality-from-TypeScript) there is only partial support for the CEP.
+* Full diagnostics support.
+* Partial completions support, provided by the IDE itself *not* using the CEP - but enhanced because of the manifest files that are used with the plugin.
+* No support for quicklook/quickinfo, as JetBrains run this closed source without using `tsserver` in their IDEs.

+To use the LSP in your JetBrains IDE.
+1. Launch the IDE with the project at the root of the monorepo.
+2. Open the preferences menu option from the settings.
+3. Navigate to the `Typescript` settings in the `Languages & Frameworks` settings, and ensure that the typescript option is set to the `node_modules/typescript` of your _local_ project, as shown in the image.
+This may be the default already, in which case you don't need to do anything.
+You'll also want to enable at least the three options which are enabled in the image below.

 ### Advanced Usage